DevOFVictory/passx-api/README.md

 <h3 align="center">PassX - API</h3>

   <p align="center">
-    A safe place for your passwords on your smartphone!
+    A safe place for your passwords from everywhere
     <br />
     <a href="https://passx.cuodex.net"><strong>Go to the Webinterface »</strong></a>
     <br />